ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/plugins-api.md

 ### Example

-The most common use case is to "shim" in a hosting platform handler function in front of Greenwood's, which is based on two parameters of `Request` / `Response`.
+The most common use case is to "shim" in a hosting platform handler function in front of Greenwood's, which is based on standard `Request` / `Response` objects.
 In addition, producing any hosting provided specific metadata is also doable at this stage.

 Here is an example of the "generic adapter" created for Greenwood's own internal test suite.